 Lloyd has also been honoured by the USSR with the Yuri Gargarin Award for services to the air sports internationally, aeronautics, cosmonautics, and the cause of world peace.
 In addition, he was recognised by Czechoslovakia with the Order of Svazam (first class) for service to world goodwill by means of mechanical sports, without prejudice of class, colour, or creed.

-Presently, Lloyd devotes extraordinary time and energy as executive Chairman of Safeskies, Australia’s international Air Safety Conference.
+Lloyd devoted an extraordinary amount of time and energy to Safeskies, Australia’s international Air Safety Conference, in his role as Executive Chairman.
 Safeskies is attended by delegates from over 20 countries.
 In 2006, Lloyd was awarded the ASFA Patron’s Aviation Safety Lifetime Achievement Award for outstanding lifetime commitment and contribution to enhancing aviation safety in Australasia.
 Lloyd was the recipient of the Oswald Watt Gold Medal in 2017 an award for ‘A most brilliant performance in the air or the most notable contribution to aviation by an Australian or in Australia’ presented by the Royal Federation of Aero Clubs of Australia.